WinVector/wrapr/extras/UnaryFnPipelines.md

     ##   g= group) %.>%
     ##  orderby(., desc(mean_value))

-Of course the purpose of such a pipeline is applying it to data.
+Of course the purpose of such a pipeline is to be able to apply it to data.
 This is done simply with the [`wrapr` dot arrow pipe](https://journal.r-project.org/archive/2018/RJ-2018-042/index.html):

 ``` r